 Clinical Council Achieves – Net Savings of £1.1 million on Cardiac Devices

 This collaboration has produced enormous benefits, both for patients and the health system.
-By working together as a network, we have unlocked significant savings that can be used for future innovation and investment.
+By working together as a network, we have unlocked significant savings that can be used for future investment.
 We have also uncovered resource efficiencies through an aligned, cross-site procurement process.
 Perhaps most importantly, however, is the pooled expertise of south London colleagues to ensure consistent, evidence based clinical practice for all of our patients.Alice Ward

 Cardiovascular Network Manager

 The South London Cardiac Operational Delivery Network (ODN) saw an opportunity to leverage an existing regional collaborative, to achieve significant cost reduction impact in Cardiac Rhythm Management (CRM).
 CRM can be equally as complex from a procurement standpoint, as it is clinically.
 The South London CRM Clinical Council (part of the ODN) therefore adapted the collaborative procurement strategy accordingly.

 The CRM heart care specialism features a range of small, battery powered devices related to the heart’s electrical system.
 These complex and costly devices are implanted in the patient’s chest by consultant cardiologists and connected to the heart using “leads” (wires and electrodes).
 After bespoke programming for the patient’s heart, the devices invisibly monitor and regulate heart rhythms around-the-clock to prevent sudden cardiac death or other cardiac-related issues.